excelsior-oss/excelsior-jet-gradle-plugin/README.md

 }
 ```

-and then apply and configure `excelsiorJet` plugin as:
+then apply and configure the `excelsiorJet` plugin as follows:

 ```gradle
 apply plugin: 'excelsiorJet'